MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 In addition to the Power BI templates, Workplace Analytics also includes the following query templates.

-* **Domain collaboration** analyzes collaboration patterns with external domains.
+* **Domain collaboration** - Analyzes collaboration patterns with external domains.
-* **Standard meeting query** analyzes meetings by using the available base meeting query metrics.
+* **Standard meeting query** - Analyzes meetings by using the available base meeting query metrics.
-* **Standard person query** provides all base metrics available for a person query.
+* **Standard person query** - Provides all base metrics available for a person query.
-* **Hourly Collaboration** analyzes meeting, email, instant-message, and call activity by hour of the day.
+* **Hourly Collaboration** - Analyzes meeting, email, instant-message, and call activity by hour of the day.

 ## Prerelease setup steps